Chief Instructor/Owner- Michael Ellefson

 Mike is proud to be an Ambassador for Mission 22, a Non-Profit dedicated to ending Veteran suicide.

 Mike is also a Level II Reflexive Performance Reset (RPR) Pro.

-Mike makes his home in North Hudson with his wife Corrie, daughters- Veronica and Genevieve, Puggle- Granger, and cats, Stella and Porter.
+Mike makes his home in North Hudson with his wife Corrie, daughters- Veronica and Genevieve, dogs- Granger and Clyde, and cats- Stella and Porter.